bahaso/laravel-passport/readme.md

 ## Introduction

-Laravel Passport is an OAuth2 server and API authentication package that is simple and enjoyable to use.
+Bahaso Passport is an OAuth2 server and API authentication package that is simple and enjoyable to use.

 ## Official Documentation